texfaq/texfaq.github.io/FAQ-notWYSIWYG.md

 All the same, it's clear that the TeX world has taken a long time to latch onto the idea of WYSIWYG.
-Apart from simple arrogance (''we're better, and have no need to consider the petty doings of the commercial word processor market''), there is a real conceptual difference between the word processor model of the world and the model LaTeX and ConTeXt employ&nbsp;&mdash; the idea of ''markup''.  ''Pure'' markup expresses a logical model of a document, where every object within the document is labelled according to what it is rather than how it should appear: appearance is deduced from the properties of the type of object.
+Apart from simple arrogance ("we're better, and have no need to consider the petty doings of the commercial word processor market"), there is a real conceptual difference between the word processor model of the world and the model LaTeX and ConTeXt employ&nbsp;&mdash; the idea of "markup".
+"Pure" markup expresses a logical model of a document, where every object within the document is labelled according to what it is rather than how it should appear: appearance is deduced from the properties of the type of object.
 Properly applied, markup can